peacengell/System_admin_devops/n98-magerun.md

       self-update                        Updates n98-magerun.phar to the latest version. selfupdate                         Updates n98-magerun.phar to the latest version. shell                              Runs n98-magerun as shell
-      uninstall                          Uninstall magento (drops database and empties current folder or folder set via           installationFolder)
+      uninstall                          Uninstall magento (drops database and empties current folder or folder set viainstallationFolder)

  #### admin
       admin:notifications                Toggles admin notifications
       admin:user:change-password         Changes the password of a adminhtml user. admin:user:change-status           Set active status of an adminhtml user.
                                          If no option is set the status will be toggled. admin:user:create                  Create admin user.
       admin:user:delete                  Delete the account of a adminhtml user. admin:user:list                    List admin users.
       admin:user:lock                    Enforce a lock on an admin user account.
 Specify the username and an optional             lifetime parameter in seconds. admin:user:lockdown                Lock every admin user account for the optionally specified lifetime (in days).
                                          If not provided, defaults to one month. admin:user:unlock                  Release lock on admin user for one or all users

  #### cache